Leaves of AbsenceSkip to content Skip to main navigation

 A student on leave is not a registered student and does not have the rights and privileges of a registered student.

 - Except as noted below, no tuition or fees are charged for semesters for which a leave of absence has been approved provided that the request is received and approved prior to the start of the semester.
-A student who begins a leave after paying tuition or fees may seek a refund, as set out above.
+A student who begins a leave after paying tuition or fees may seek a refund according to the add/drop schedule for the semester of leave.

-- A student on leave may not fulfill any degree requirement (including the integrative project or other exam) other than the completion of work in courses for which the instructor had issued an approved grade of “Incomplete”.
+- A student on leave may not work with faculty or formally submit work to the College during the period of leave.
+However, they may work on courses in which the instructor had issued an approved grade of “incomplete.
 The one-year grace period for an Incomplete is not changed by a leave of absence.

 - A student on leave is not eligible for a Certificate of Equivalency and may not receive advisement.